 Find out more about our current and past research projects

-New research report on impact of COVID -19
+Report on impact of COVID -19

-Pandemic Stories: Headline report
+Pandemic Stories: Full report

 Pandemic Stories, supported by Thrive LDN, is about community-led action by people with lived experience of surviving the pandemic in the hardest of circumstances.